-Although this Policy applies to all of the key advisers, the operational procedures outlined in steps 1 and 3 above relating to completing ongoing declarations are not expected to apply to advisers.
+Although this policy applies to all of the key advisers, the operational procedures outlined in steps 1 and 3 above relating to completing ongoing declarations are not expected to apply to advisers.
 Instead all advisers must:

-- be provided with a copy of this Policy on appointment and whenever it is updated - adhere to the principles of this Policy - provide, on request, information to the Head of Pension Fund Investment in relation to how they will manage and monitor actual or potential conflicts of interests relating to the provision of advice or services to Hackney Council as Administering Authority - notify the Head of Pension Fund Investment immediately should a potential or actual conflict of interest arise.
+- make declarations of interest and conflicts at their appointment - be provided with a copy of this policy on appointment and whenever it is updated - adhere to the principles of this Policy - maintain and operate their own conflicts policy and disclosure of conflicts policy - provide to the Assistant Director, Pension Fund Investments & Administration information in relation to how they will manage and monitor actual or potential conflicts of interests relating to the provision of advice or services to London Borough of Hackney as Administering Authority on appointment or when updated - Advisers will be required to declare interests on an annual basis in writing to the Assistant Director, Pension Fund Investments & Administration - Notify the Assistant Director, Pension Fund Investments & Administration immediately of any appointments with the London Collective Investment Vehicle - Notify the Assistant Director, Pension Fund Investments & Administration immediately should a potential or actual conflict of interest arise.

 All potential or actual conflicts notified by advisers will be recorded in the Fund's Register of conflicts of interest.
+Where a potential conflict of interest is particularly complex or requires specialist input, the Administering Authority will seek external conflicts of interest under this policy.